jacklul/pihole-updatelists/README.md

-# Update Pi-hole lists from remote sources
+# Update Pi-hole's lists from remote sources

 **This branch is for Pi-hole v5 beta only!**

-This script will update your lists using remote ones.
+When using remote lists like [this](https://v.firebog.net/hosts/lists.php?type=tick) or [this](https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) it's a hassle to manually check for changes and update, this script will do that for you.

-It will automatically merge with existing entries on the lists and disable entries that have been removed from the remote list.
-Nothing will be ever deleted by this script to prevent data loss or database corruption.
+Entries that were removed from the remote list will be disabled instead of removed, this is to prevent database corruption.

-Group association __is not supported__, it has to be done manually.

 ### Requirements

 - Pi-hole already installed
 - php-cli >=7.0 and sqlite3 extension (`sudo apt install php-cli php-sqlite3`)
-- systemd is optional but recommended
+- systemd distro is optional but recommended

 ### Install